zephyrproject-rtos/zephyr/doc/api/api.rst

 search box.
 The search results display all sections containing information about that API.

-The use of the Zephyr APIs is the same for all platforms and boards.
+The use of the Zephyr APIs is the same for all SoCs and boards.

 .. toctree::
    :maxdepth: 2